-- Secure and safe access: Website and LMS offer an encrypted connection with firewall protection and daily scans for optimal level of security and performance
+- Secure and safe access: Website and LMS provide an encrypted connection with firewall protection and daily scans for optimal level of security and performance.

-- Career advancement: Professional certifications help demonstrate your interest and dedication to job performance, and may be helpful for those seeking new careers or transitioning to different positions within their organization
+- Career advancement: Professional certifications help demonstrate your interest and dedication to job performance, and may be helpful for those seeking a new career or transitioning to different positions within their organization.